ssimbox/ssimbox-rigTools/README.md

 Welcome to my repo, first in my life.

 I'm currently working on controllers and relationships maker of my own rigs and I would like to share my entire work, free for all.
-Actually I developed a simple IKFK-builder for legs and arms and an auto hand maker (I really hate make fingers rigs, really boriiiing)
+Actually I developed a simple IKFK-builder for legs and arms and an auto hand maker (I really hate make fingers rigs, really tedious)

-This is just a start, I want to build always better tools to help my own works and, hopefully, speed up yours

-Actually there a simple rule to remember using my tools **naming convention**.
+Actually there is a simple rule to remember using my tools **naming convention**.
-I use this type of joint naming: *side_jointName* ---> *l_upperleg* or *r_knee*
+I use this type of joint naming: *side_jointName* ---> *l_upperleg* or *r_knee*.
 Suffixes are ok but I need this kind of prefix.

+This is just a start, I want to build always better tools to help my own works and, hopefully, speed up yours.
+These things is what I achieved in one full month of study, I'm totally new to coding, there's much more to do.
+Any suggestion will be appreciated and, if you want to contribute feel free, I just want some of this in Maya world :)

 # IKFK-Builder